Face masks are optional in most indoor public spaces on campus, but are required in the following spaces:

 - Instructors may require students in their class/lab to wear face masks while class/lab is in session.
 The syllabus for a class/lab in which face masks are required must include language approved by the University.

-- Face masks will continue to be required in the COVID-19 Testing Center, located in the Student Center.
+- Face masks will continue to be required in other specific settings that have been approved by the Office of the President.

 It is important that we respect the choice of community members who choose to continue wearing face masks.
+No employee may prohibit any other person from wearing a face mask.
 The University will continue to make face masks available for free at the Student Center Information Desk and at DPS Headquarters (1200 Oakwood).

 Here are tips for how to properly wear a face mask:

 When choosing a face mask, you should wear a mask that offers the most robust protection possible.
 You should consider how well it fits, how well it filters air, and how many layers it has.
 Gaps can let air with respiratory droplets leak in and around the edges of the mask.
 Ensure that it fits snugly over your nose and mouth.